varabyte/kobweb/README.md

 @Composable
 fun Posts() {
     val ctx = rememberPageContext()
-    // Here, I'm assuming these params are always present, but you can
+    // Here, I'm assuming these params are always present, but you can use
-    // use `get` instead of `getValue` to handle the nullable case. val postId = ctx.route.params.getValue("id").toInt()
+    // `get` instead of `getValue` to handle the nullable case.
+Care should
+    // also be taken to parse invalid values without throwing an exception. val postId = ctx.route.params.getValue("id").toInt()
     val mode = Mode.from(ctx.route.params.getValue("mode"))
     /* ... */